 The module comprises three units with two learning outcomes each.
-Each learning outcome will be covered by the related assessment criteria and will be assessed by way of examination.
-The examination will comprise multiple-choice questions to be completed in a controlled assessment.
+Each learning outcome will be covered by the related assessment criteria and will be assessed by way of an online examination.
+The online examination will comprise multiple-choice questions to be completed in a controlled assessment.